This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood pressure medicine decreases symptoms of withdrawal, such as nausea, vomiting, muscle tension, and anxiety.

 - Antianxiety medicine decreases anxiety and helps you feel calm and relaxed.

 - Antinausea medicine helps calm your stomach and prevent vomiting.

 - Detoxification is the process of slowly decreasing your dose of opioids.
 You will also be given medicine to decrease your withdrawal symptoms.

-- Maintenance therapy is when your healthcare provider prescribes another type of opioid to replace the opioid that you are dependent on.
+- Maintenance therapy means your healthcare provider prescribes another type of opioid than you are dependent on.